BlueMap-Minecraft/BlueMapWiki/community/CloudflareR2.md

 ## Making optional configurations

 Every time a file is requested from your bucket, that counts as an operation.
 Every operation above the free limit induces a cost.
 To reduce the number of requests to your bucket, you can set up a cache policy.
-This will cache the files on Cloudflare's edge servers and serve them from there.
+This has 2 parts.
+The first part of the rule (the `Edge TTL`) will cache the files on Cloudflare's edge servers and serve them from there.
 This will reduce the number of requests to your bucket and thus reduce the costs.
+The second part of the rule (the `Browser TTL`) will increase the time the files are cached in the browser.
+This can be beneficial if you have many visitors who visit the map multiple times.
+They can load the map faster because the files are already in their browser cache.
+If they want to see the latest version of the map, they can do a hard refresh (Ctrl + F5) to force the browser to load the static files from the server AND click on the "Update Map" button in the menu to reload the map tiles.

 1. Go to your domain inside the Cloudflare dashboard.
 Click on “Rules” and then “Cache Rules”.
 Click on “Create Rule”.
    1. Give the Rule a name, e.g. `BlueMap: Cache`.